 - "The Recipe" (easily one of the darkest episodes so far) has Gumball and Darwin make a clone of Anton.
 When they lose the first one, they make an army of clones.
 Gumball later asks where Darwin's group of clones went, and Darwin mentions that he told them to split up to cover more ground and that they may have taken it literally.
 The clones are just bread, but they're sentient.
 There's just something really unsettling about the way the screen pans out on Darwin's face as you see silhouettes of the Anton clones killing each other and screaming.

-- Not to mention he montage of Gumball and Darwin frickin' KILLING Anton (crushing him with a bowling ball, giving him a heart attack by showing him a viral video, having Tobias eat him as part of a sandwich, the chemistry explosion in science class, putting him through a paper shredder, exploding while playing a slide whistle, getting slammed between a door, getting hit in the face with a baseball, getting stomped on by Tina Rex, and birds popping out of his locker and pecking him to pieces).
+- Not to mention he montage of Gumball and Darwin frickin' KILLING Anton (crushing him with a bowling ball, giving him a heart attack by showing him a Screamer Prank video, having Tobias eat him as part of a sandwich, the chemistry explosion in science class, putting him through a paper shredder, exploding while playing a slide whistle, getting slammed between a door, getting hit in the face with a baseball, getting stomped on by Tina Rex, and birds popping out of his locker and pecking him to pieces).

 - Zach in "The Name", and how he tries to rewrite Gumball's memories, hoping to make sure that Gumball lost his identity and faded away, especially with how Crazy-Prepared he was in regards to the family's attempts to stop him.